 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion PDD for the same period is 491 461 tonnes.
 CL 16 DNV requires evidence from the landfill gas blower energy consumption 0.01 kWh/m3.
 B.5.1 The blower performance curve was provided as basis for the calculation.
 The blower performance test curve of producer was provided.
 Therefore this CL is closed.
-CL 17 Data and parameter monitored: $LFG{Total,y}$ : DNV requires evidence from the Brazilian standard NBR 10396 - Medidores de vazão de fluidos and from the flow mater accuracy of +/-1%.
+CL 17 Data and parameter monitored: LFG Total,y : DNV requires evidence from the Brazilian standard NBR 10396 - Medidores de vazão de fluidos and from the flow mater accuracy of +/-1%.
 Evidence sent to DNV.
 The evidence was sent to DNV, it is the flow rate flyer, on Feature 4, page 8.
 Evidence was provided.
 Therefore CL is closed.
 CL 18 Data and parameter monitored: TDL j,y : DNV requires evidence from the value applied (sources in PDD and spreadsheet do not match).
 Corrected.
 The source from data applied for technical transmission and distribution losses (TDL) was provided in PDD version 4 and is adequate.
 Therefore this CL is closed.
-CL 19 The PDD "Corpus/Araúna - Landfill Biogas Project" section E do not follow the "GUIDELINES FOR COMPLETING THE PROJECT DESIGN DOCUMENT (CDM- PDD)" EB41 Annex12.
+CL 19 The PDD "Corpus/Araúna - Landfill Biogas Project" section E do not follow the "GUIDELINES FOR COMPLETING THE PROJECT DESIGN DOCUMENT (CDM-PDD)" EB41 Annex12.
 The invitation letters were sent to comply with the Resolution #7.
 The PDD has being amended.
 Therefore this CL is closed.
 CL 20 DNV requires the project proponent to translate to English the name of the entities invited for stakeholder consultation.
 E.1.1 CL 19 answered on Section E of the PDD, by changing the names to English.
-8 CL 21 E.1.1 The invitation letters were sent to The invitation letters were sent to all
+The names of all entities are in English in PDD version 4.
+Therefore this CL is closed.
+CL 21 E.1.1 The invitation letters were sent to The invitation letters were sent to all